 Richard earned a BS in Behavior Science with emphasis in government relations and politics at National University in San Diego, CA in 1989.
 He attended Harvard Law School in Cambridge, MA, from 1988-1991.
 Over the years, Richard has become increasingly involved with those with special needs – not only as the parent of a child with Autism who receives many kinds of therapy, including music therapy, but also as the office manager of a busy speech and physical therapy agency that provided services for children.
 He also worked as a trained lay advocate in New York State.
-Richard is currently pursuing a graduate certification degree in “Music Therapy” at Shenandoah University’s Conservatory in Winchester, VA.
-The Jubil-Aires are excited about his work and look forward to finding ways to contribute to such a worthy cause.
-Look for more about this in the future.
+Richard recently completed a graduate certification degree in “Music Therapy” at Shenandoah University’s Conservatory in Winchester, VA.
+His business, New Leaf Therapy, is now providing services to schools and other organizations in the area.
+The Jubil-Aires are excited about his work and look for ways to contribute to such a worthy cause.

 Richard began singing barbershop harmony in his first year of high school at Beverly Hills HS in 1978.
 “During my first year of High School, I met a guy who became my best friend,” he recalls.
 “He had just started barbershopping and his Dad had started a few months earlier.
 I’ve enjoyed being a part of the Barbershop Harmony Society ever since.”

 Lewellen’s mother was the first musical influence in his life.
-She during college she was a concert pianist, and Lewellen and his sister both took a few years of piano as children.
+During college she studied to be a concert pianist, and Lewellen and his sister both took a few years of piano as children.
 Lewellen has fond memories of the beginning of his love for music.
 As a child, one of his favorite possessions was a recording of the story of Aladdin.
 The background music was Nikolai Rimsky-Korsakov’s “Scheherazade”, which Richard still claims as his favorite piece of music.
-(Maybe there will be a barbershop version of that in the future!
-See the article about the Jubil-Aires latest “life-time” member, Larry Wright.
-The Wrights and Lewellens have know each other since they met years ago in CA.)

 Disney also proved to be a large musical influence as “Fantasia” had a large impact on Lewellen.
 It was Disney’s adaptation of Kipling, however, that he really loved.
 “Jungle Book” featured a vulture barbershop quartet and I couldn’t get enough of them,” Lewellen said.